Monday, September 29, 2025

 Hamish and I kept ourselves busy from about 10am by walking into the city to venture up Sydney Tower.
 It’s been a decade or two since I last visited this landmark attraction.
 As part of our excursion, we made a last-minute decision to do the Skywalk experience.
 This involved putting on a harness and walking around the outside of the tower’s observation pod more than 268 metres above the street.

 At first, Hamish was a little dubious about the hour-long experience, but came away glowing.
 Afterwards, we walked down to The Rocks, wandered through the weekend market, and took the Argyle Cut through to Barangaroo.
-We completed our city excursion by walking the length of Darling Harbour and catching a tram back to Moore Park.
-Hamish went directly up to the apartment while I changed into my party clothes at a friend's apartment.
-Earlier in the week, Garry and I had gone shopping for new outfits to ensure we looked our best for the occasion.
+We completed our city excursion by walking along Darling Harbour and catching a tram from Chinatown back to Moore Park.
+I did try to tempt Hamish into the Lord Nelson for a boutique beer, but he was having none of it.

 The evening was a roaring success.
 The crowd was a wonderful blend of friends, old and new, plus family members, young and old.
 The longest-standing friendship in attendance was Adam Benson, whom I met in 1994, while the newest friends were Stu and Sally, whom Garry and I met in Tonga earlier this month.
+We also had guests attending from Ballina, Newcastle, and New Zealand.

 Apparently, the City Council’s Noise Abatement Officer made an appearance around 10:30pm.
 We were politely asked to turn down the music; otherwise, if he returned, our stereo would be confiscated.
 I had no idea this had happened until Matt revealed all at breakfast on Sunday.
+Now that's what I call a party!

-Hamish delivered an impressive, heart-warming speech before I launched into a heartfelt monologue.
 As the cake cutting and speeches concluded, purely by chance, the skyline lit up with fireworks over the harbour.
 Garry and I farewelled our final guests around 3:30am.
 It really was a night to remember.
 I couldn’t have asked for a better celebration.
 I think it may have even topped my 40th birthday weekend.

 Welcome to my seventh decade!